voidful/TFkit/docs/index.md

 **notice**

 * All data will be in csv format - tfkit will use **csv** for all task, normally it will have two columns, first columns is the input of models, the second column is the output of models.
-* Plane text with no tokenization - there is no need to tokenize text before training, or do re-calculating for tokenization, tfkit will handle it for you.
+* Plain text with no tokenization - there is no need to tokenize text before training, or do re-calculating for tokenization, tfkit will handle it for you.
 * No header is needed.

 For example, a sentiment classification dataset will be like: